Key Concepts

 Services

-Services move data between external systems and App Xchange.
+Services are the components of an integration that move data between external systems and App Xchange.
 They do this in one of two ways:

-Services do the heavy lifting of processing the actions that are queued from a flow.
+Services process the actions that are queued from a flow.
 Services are specific to each connector.

 Schedules

-Schedules run a sequence of services and on-demand flows to move data between App Xchange and external systems.
-These schedules define the timing of when and how an integration runs.
+Schedules define when and how an integration runs.
+They determine the sequence of services and on-demand flows that move data between App Xchange and external systems.

 Integrations

-Integrations are discussed in detail in the Integration Building section.
+Integrations are discussed in detail in the Integration Builder section.